dandv/kendo-docs/api/javascript/dataviz/ui/diagram.md

 ### editable.shapeTemplate `String|Function`

 Specifies the shape editor template.
+See the 'editable.connectionTemplate' for an example.

 ### editable.tools `Array`